iamsurajkumar/Dynamic_Programming_Squared_Model/README.md

 For more theory and computation of Dynamic Squared Models, please refer to jupyter notebook "dynamic programming squared model.ipynb".
 For full mathematical analysis, please refer to pdf "dynamic programming squared model.pdf" .

+NOTE:
-NOTE: As this is work in progress, so this repository will be periodically updated.
+1. As this is work in progress, so this repository will be periodically updated.
+2. For constrained optimization, Scipy.minimize function has been used